LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-23-boost_hist_elementary.md

 ### Simple 2D Histogram

-In this part, I am going to show you how to draw a simple 2D histogram (note that this is not offen used in [Matplotlib](https://matplotlib.org/) without help of [Seaborn](http://seaborn.pydata.org/)).
+In this part, I am going to show you how to draw a simple 2D histogram (note that this is not often used in [Matplotlib](https://matplotlib.org/) without the help of [Seaborn](http://seaborn.pydata.org/)).
 Before we deep into the source code, we need to figure out WHAT IS A 2D HISTOGRAM.
-This is pretty important for it well help you to understand the basic structure of [boost-histogram](https://github.com/scikit-hep/boost-histogram).
+This is pretty important for it will help you to understand the basic structure of [boost-histogram](https://github.com/scikit-hep/boost-histogram).

-In boost-histogram, a histogram is collection of Axis objects and a storage.
+In a boost-histogram, a histogram is a collection of Axis objects and storage.

 ![](https://tva1.sinaimg.cn/large/0082zybply1gc6tc19q4aj30ff09qjs3.jpg)

 A 2D-histogram has two independent variables (x and y), and one dependent variable.
-Just like building our city, we neet two independent variables (latitude and longtitude ) to figure out the location, and we can bulid a skyscraper (altitude) at one place.
+Just like building our city, we neet two independent variables (latitude and longitude ) to figure out the location, and we can build a skyscraper (altitude) in one place.

 ![](https://tva1.sinaimg.cn/large/0082zybply1gc6thjclaij30hs0b4my8.jpg)